BAK2K3/hard-drivers/README.md

 **Instil User Confidence**
 * The branding is clear, distinguishable, and recognisable.
 * Relate to and refer to the user.
-* The website is minimalistic where necessary, intuitive, and user friendly.
+* The website is minimalistic where necessary, intuitive, and user-friendly.

 **Present Cost Approach**
 * Communicate that the computer is user budget based.